arvigeus/AZ-204/Learning Path/App Service.md

 </a>
 ```

 The string `x-ms-routing-name=self` specifies the production slot.
-After the client browser accesses the link, it's redirected to the production slot.
+The client browser is redirected production slot after accessing the link.
 Every subsequent request has the `x-ms-routing-name=self` cookie that pins the session to the production slot.

-To let users opt in to your beta app, set the same query parameter to the name of the non-production slot.
+Enable users opt in to your beta app, set the same query parameter to the name of the nonproduction slot.
 Here's an example:

 ```xml
 <webappname>.azurewebsites.net/?x-ms-routing-name=staging</webappname>
 ```

-By default, new slots are given a routing rule of `0%`, a default value is displayed in grey.
-When you explicitly set the routing rule value to `0%` it's displayed in black, your users can access the staging slot manually by using the `x-ms-routing-name` query parameter.
-But they won't be routed to the slot automatically because the routing percentage is set to 0.
+New slots are given a routing rule of `0%` by default.
+Default values are displayed in grey.
+When you explicitly set the routing rule value to `0%` the value is displayed in black, your users can access the staging slot manually by using the `x-ms-routing-name` query parameter.
+They aren't routed to the slot automatically because the routing percentage is set to 0.
 This is an advanced scenario where you can "hide" your staging slot from the public while allowing internal teams to test changes on the slot.